kestra-io/docs/content/docs/15.how-to-guides/webhooks.md

 ---
-title: Webhooks
+title: How to setup Webhooks to trigger flows.
 icon: /docs/icons/webhook.svg
 stage: Getting Started
 topics:
   - Integrations
 ---

-How to use a webhook to trigger a flow.
+Execute flows using the Webhooks Trigger.

 ## What are Webhooks?